rossta/rossta.github.com/source/blog/2020-01-14-three-ways-webpack-surprises-rails-developers.html.md

 #### Webpack is a module bundler

 Webpack describes itself as ["a static module bundler for modern JavaScript applications"](https://webpack.js.org/conceptsl).
 For developers used to unfettered access to JavaScript global scope, the switch to working in a modular system comes as a surprise.
-I argue that adopting Webpack effectively means understanding JavaScript modules.
+I argue that adopting webpack effectively means understanding JavaScript modules.

 > So what then is a JavaScript module?